moaatt2/moaatt2/docs/index.markdown

 layout: page
 ---

-Content: Ideation
+Content: Refining

 Idea: Pseudo about page

-Hello my name is Dakota and welcome to my portfio/resume website.
-I enjoy gaming(both analog and digital), reading, and programming.
-I enjoy learning new skills and using them to satisfy my curiosity.
-If you would like to know my thoughts on programming related topics please check out my [blog](blog), if you would like to see write-ups of the things I have made please check out the [projects](/projects) page, if you would like to view my resume please see the [resume](/resume) page, or if you wish to contact me please use the [contact](/contact) form.
+Hello, my name is Dakota.
+Welcome to my portfolio and resume website.
+I enjoy analog and digital gaming, reading, and programming.
+I love learning new skills and using them to satisfy my curiosity.

+To read my thoughts on programming-related topics, check out my [Blog](/blog).
+For write-ups on my projects, visit the [Projects](/projects) page.
+You can view my resume on the [Resume](/resume) page.
+If you wish to contact me, please use the [Contact](/contact) form.